node-lightning/node-lightning/packages/lntools-logger/README.md

 npm install @lntools/logger
 ```

-To use the module you will need to create an area logger:
+To use the module you will need to create an area logger and include an optional instance identifier:

 ```javascript
 const { manager } = require('@lntools/logger');